niplav/site/resolving.md

 | 6     | 90927     | `$\approx$` 2.207         | `$\approx$` 0.95        | 0                      | 72209 (`$\approx$` 79.4%)        |
 | 7     | 1580      | `$\approx$` 2.618         | `$\approx$` 0.932       | 0                      | 1095 (`$\approx$` 69.3%)         |

-One can see that the average number of inclusion-maximal consistent subgraphs increases, albeit initially slowly.
+One can see that the average number of maximal consistent subgraphs increases, albeit initially slowly.
 The number of times that maximal consistent subgraphs are preserved (Avg `$\text{AMSP}(G)$`) starts dropping, though the shrinking behavior isn't clear from the limited amount of data.
-The number of graphs in which all inclusion-maximal consistent subgraphs are preserved by `EGEDmin` shrinks even more quickly, indicating that preserving all consistent subgraphs is a property that is difficult to fulfill.
+The number of graphs in which all maximal consistent subgraphs are preserved by `EGEDmin` shrinks even more quickly, indicating that preserving all consistent subgraphs is a property that is difficult to fulfill.

-Only for small graphs (up to 3 vertices) it is guaranteed that at least one inclusion-maximal consistent subgraph occurs in the output of `EGEDmin`.
+Only for small graphs (up to 3 vertices) it is guaranteed that at least one maximal consistent subgraph occurs in the output of `EGEDmin`.

 So we can pose some conjectures indicated by the datapoints observed
 above:

 **Conjecture 2**.
-In the limit of graph size, on average `EGEDmin` preserves almost none of the inclusion-maximal consistent subgraphs:
+In the limit of graph size, on average `EGEDmin` preserves almost none of the maximal consistent subgraphs:

 <div>
 	$$\underset{n \rightarrow \infty}{\lim} \frac{1}{|\mathfrak{P}_n|} \sum_{G \in \mathfrak{P}_n} \text{AMSP}(G)=0$$
 </div>

 **Conjecture 3**.
-For graphs with `$>7$` nodes it remains the case that there are graphs for which the smallest number of inclusion-maximal consistent subgraphs preserved by `EGEDmin` is zero:
+For graphs with `$>7$` nodes it remains the case that there are graphs for which the smallest number of maximal consistent subgraphs preserved by `EGEDmin` is zero:

 <div>